Skip to Content

 This curry goat recipe is my take on a classic Jamaican dish, it is fiery with Scotch bonnet chilli peppers but really herb and fragrant.

-Despite all of the flavours roughly cut goat meat that is cooked on the bone is the star of this dish.
+Despite all of the flavours, roughly cut goat meat that is cooked on the bone is the star of this dish.

 It cooks slowly in a heavily flavoured broth for a couple of hours before potatoes are added to add substance to the dish.
-The also act as a thickening agent for the boldly flavoured curry sauce!
+They also act as a thickening agent for the boldly flavoured curry sauce!

 Close-up Jamaican curry goat served with rice and peas.